HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 This process collecting proper data for model requires long time cost for doctors.
 Especially, data labeling is a big overload because it is generally handcrafted task to segment the region of nodule in pixel by pixel.

-we put much efforts to help them.
+we exert much efforts to help them.
 Key was an efficiency and decrease  of time consuming.
 We had several meetings with doctors and proposed useful methods such as nodule segmentation support application and semi-auto segmentation for nodule data.
 <figure>